 GC2BZJV- Cruzeiro da Amêndoa [Mação]

-The Almond Cruise was erected in 1940 to commemorate the 8th centenary of the Independence of Portugal and to celebrate the 3rd centenary of the Restoration of Independence in 1640.
+The Amêndoa Wayside Cross was erected in 1940 to commemorate the 8th centenary of Portugal´s Independence and to celebrate the 3rd centenary of the Restoration of Independence in 1640.

-The place serves as a viewpoint over the village and the entire area around it being possible to appreciate the landscape many miles away.
+The site serves as a viewpoint over the village and all the surrounding area and it is possible to appreciate the landscape from many Kilometers away.

-After the reconquest to the Moors by D. Afonso Henriques in 1165, Amêndoa was donated to the Templars, to which it belonged until 1174.
-In 1231, it belonged to the Order of St. John of Jerusalem, later Rhodes, to which all the land of Guidintesta had been given by D. Sancho I in 1194, being already a quite autonomous population in 1336 because it had judges, almotacés, and all the proper jurisdiction of a village receiving, even, all the rents and royal rights.
-In 1372, D. Fernando I donated to D. Afonso Fernandes de Lacerda, among other things, half of the village with all the jurisdictions, which later fell to the Lords of Belas e Senhores and then Counts of Pombeiro.
+After its conquest from the Moors by D. Afonso Henriques in 1165, Amêndoa was donated to the Knights Templar, to whom it belonged until 1174.
+In 1231, it already belonged to the Order of Malta, which had been given all the land of Guidintesta by D. Sancho I, in 1194.
+In 1336 it was already a fairly autonomous population, with its own jurisdiction of a village as it had judges and almotacés, which allowed it to obtain rents and royal rights.
+In 1372, D. Fernando I donated to D. Afonso Fernandes de Lacerda, among other things, half the village with all the jurisdictions, which later and by succession, came to fall to the Marquises of Fontes and later to those of Abrantes.

-After six hundred years as a county, in 1836, Amêndoa fell to the category of parish, being integrated in the county of Vila de Rei until 1878, when it became part of the county of Mação.
+After six hundred years as a municipality, in 1836, Amêndoa was downgraded to the category of parish and integrated in the municipality of Vila de Rei until, by decree of 6 July 1888, it became part of the municipality of Mação.

 N 39º 39' 36.540'' W 8º 4' 0.779''